crud89/LiteFX/README.md

 - Optional: Custom [DXC](https://github.com/microsoft/DirectXShaderCompiler) build (required to build shaders for DirectX backend). †
 - Optional: Windows 10 SDK 10.0.19041.0 or later (required to build DirectX backend).

-Furthermore, the project uses [vcpkg](https://github.com/microsoft/vcpkg) to manage dependencies, so if you haven't already installed *vcpkg*, start by cloning and building it.
-Make sure to store the binary directory into a system environment variable `VCPKG_ROOT`.
-Alternatively you can also use the *vcpkg* [toolchain file](https://github.com/microsoft/vcpkg/blob/master/docs/examples/installing-and-using-packages.md#cmake).

 † Note that the LunarG Vulkan SDK (1.2.141.0 and above) ships with a pre-built DXC binary, so you might want to install it, even if you only want to target the DirectX backend.
 Alternatively, you can download a pre-build DXC distribution.

 #### Cloning the Repository